fourstix/Elfos-Diskless-Rom/PicoBuildSteps.md

 1. Copy source files to pico\\source subdirectory
   * Copy all nine assembly files from temp\\Elfos-Diskless-Rom-main\\source directory to the pico\\source directory.
   * It's not necessary to copy the tools subdirectory or any files in it.
-  * The init.asm and vtl2.asm files are not used and can be deleted, if you wish.
+  * The init.asm file is not used to build the Pico/Elf Diskless ROM and can be deleted, if you wish.

 2. Copy the include files to the pico\\include subdirectory.
   * Copy the bios.inc, ops.inc and opscode.inc files from temp\\Elfos-Diskless-Rom-main\\include directory to the pico\\include directory.